rockstorm101/git-server-docker/README.md

   rockstorm/git-server
 ```

-Or making use of Docker secrets on your docker-compose.yml file:
+Or making use of a `docker-compose.yml` file:

 ```yaml
 services: